AravindaM/SampleCode/vdp-scala/README.md

 ## Usage

-* Update the `app.conf` file under the `config` folder.

-* Run Visa API calls using the command below:

-	$ sbt test

-You would need to credentials of following vdp applications inorder to run the tests.
+###### Update the `app.conf` file under the `config` folder.
+You will need credentials of following vdp applications inorder to run the tests.

 * [Visa Direct](https://developer.visa.com/products/visa_direct/reference)
 * [CyberSource Payments](https://developer.visa.com/products/cybersource/reference)

+###### Run Visa API calls using the command below:

+	$ sbt test

-For more information about get started with the APIs check the following guide.
+###### For more information about get started with the APIs check the following guide.

 * [Getting Started with Visa Developer](https://developer.visa.com/vdpguide#get-started-overview)

-The sample code provided reads the credentials from configuration file as plain text.
+###### The sample code provided reads the credentials from configuration file as plain text.
 As a best practice we recommend you to store the credentials in an encrypted form and decrypt while using them.